WorkerFramework/worker-framework/worker-core/readme.md

  check, so `WorkerQueue::livenessCheck` will get called on the configured schedule (see below), but `WorkerQueue::healthCheck` will never get called.
- On the other hand, `WorkerFactory` has been configured with both a liveness and readiness check, so `WorkerFctory::livenessCheck` and `WorkerFactory::healthCheck` will both get called on the configured schedule.
+ On the other hand, `WorkerFactory` has been configured with both a liveness and readiness check, so `WorkerFactory::livenessCheck` and `WorkerFactory::healthCheck` will both get called on the configured schedule.
  Typically, a pre-made "healthy" result can be returned via `HealthResult.RESULT_HEALTHY` but it  is possible to construct others.
 If the